redis/redis-doc/commands/expire.md

-After the timeout has expired, the key will automatically be deleted.
+After the _seconds_ timeout has expired, the _key_ will automatically be deleted.
 A key with an associated timeout is often said to be _volatile_ in Redis terminology.

-The timeout will only be cleared by commands that delete or overwrite the contents of the key, including `DEL`, `SET`, `GETSET` and all the `*STORE` commands.
+The timeout, or time-to-live (TTL), will only be cleared by commands that delete or overwrite the contents of the key, including `DEL`, `SET`, `GETSET` and all the `*STORE` commands.
 This means that all the operations that conceptually _alter_ the value stored at the key without replacing it with a new one will leave the timeout untouched.
 For instance, incrementing the value of a key with `INCR`, pushing a new value into a list with `LPUSH`, or altering the field value of a hash with `HSET` are all operations that will leave the timeout untouched.

 The timeout can also be cleared, turning the key back into a persistent key, using the `PERSIST` command.

 If a key is renamed with `RENAME`, the associated time to live is transferred to the new key name.

 If a key is overwritten by `RENAME`, like in the case of an existing key `Key_A` that is overwritten by a call like `RENAME Key_B Key_A`, it does not matter if the original `Key_A` had a timeout associated or not, the new key `Key_A` will inherit all the characteristics of `Key_B`.

 Note that calling `EXPIRE`/`PEXPIRE` with a non-positive timeout or `EXPIREAT`/`PEXPIREAT` with a time in the past will result in the key being [deleted][del] rather than expired (accordingly, the emitted [key event][ntf] will be `del`, not `expired`).

 [del]: /commands/del
 [ntf]: /topics/notifications